vvlnote/vvlnote.github.io/_posts/2019-12-29-ruby_on_rail_api_works_with_postgresql_database_-_part_i_via_homebrew.markdown

              *  `TABLE tablename;`
              *   `SELECT * FROM ingredients;`

-            Note: do not forget ";" at the end of the commend.
+            Note: do not forget ";" at the end of the command.